SQL Patterns

 HAVING SUM(amount_received) > 10000;

-Refer to SQL Execution Order: WHERE (step 2) runs before SELECT (step 5), so aliases defined in SELECT don't exist yet.
+Look at the SQL Execution Order: WHERE (step 2) runs before SELECT (step 5), so aliases defined in SELECT do not exist yet.

-5. ROW_NUMBER Doesn't Handle Ties the Way You Expect
+5. ROW_NUMBER Does Not Handle Ties the Way You Expect

--- If two rows share the same entry_time, ROW_NUMBER picks one arbitrarily
+-- If two rows share the same entry_time, ROW_NUMBER picks one at random

 WITH ranked AS (